-PE-Children should come to school in their PE kit on PE days unless instructed otherwise by school staff.
+For PE, children should come to school in their PE kit on PE days unless instructed otherwise by school staff.
 Kit consists of plain dark shorts and/or jogging bottoms, plain white t-shirt (no logo), plain dark hoody and trainers/pumps.
-No sports kits or branded clothing please.
+No sports kits, football shirts or branded clothing please.

-Forest School - On forest school days, children should come to school in warm and waterproof clothes and shoes/boots appropriate for the weather of the season.
+All children have the chance to experience Forest School at Meltham CE Primary.
+Your child's teachers will let you know when this will be.
+On your child's forest school days, children should come to school in warm and waterproof clothes and shoes/boots appropriate for the weather of the season.

-Book bags-In foundation stage and key stage I, all children should have a school book bag please.
+Book bags - In Foundation Stage and key Stage I, all children should have a school book bag please.